-In opposition, Cameron had positioned the Conservative Party as more socially liberal and concerned with issues such as poverty and the environment, while among the Liberal Democrats there was a group, including Clegg, who wanted to move the party to a more free market view.
+- In opposition, Cameron had positioned the Conservative Party as more socially liberal and concerned with issues such as poverty and the environment.
+Among the Liberal Democrats there was a group, including leader Nick Clegg, who wanted to move the party to a more free market view.
 Thus there was some convergence in ideology between the leadership of the two parties.
 Cameron may also have felt that it would be easier to work with the Liberal Democrats than depend on the votes of the group of right wing anti-European Conservative MPs.

-The procedures and the way business is dealt with remained much as before.
+The procedures and the way business was dealt with remained much as before.
 However, there were some changes and uncertainties:-

-Conservative and Liberal Democrat MPs sat in different part of the Government benches but David Cameron on the Government frontbench was surrounded by a mixture of Conservative and Liberal Democrat ministers and combined teams of ministers sat there when Departmental issues were discussed.
+- Conservative and Liberal Democrat MPs sat in different parts of the Government benches.
+David Cameron on the Government frontbench was surrounded by a mixture of Conservative and Liberal Democrat ministers and combined teams of ministers sat there when Departmental issues were discussed.

-There were two sets of whips with the Chief Whip a Conservative and the Deputy Chief Whip a Liberal Democrat.
+- There were two sets of whips.
+The Chief Whip was a Conservative and the Deputy Chief Whip a Liberal Democrat.
 Each set worked only with its own MPs but they met together on Mondays, as Government whips have always done, to plan the week ahead.
-When the Coalition was agreed it was accepted that Liberal Democrat MPs did not have to support the Government on Trident, nuclear power and tax breaks for married couples, which is unprecedented given the normal expectation that Government MPs will support it on everything.
+When the Coalition was agreed it was accepted that Liberal Democrat MPs did not have to support the Government on Trident, nuclear power and tax breaks for married couples.
+This was unprecedented given the normal expectation that Government MPs will support it on everything.

-It was generally accepted in recent discussions about the House of Lords that none of the political parties should have a majority there.
-The Coalition did mean though that there was a Government majority over Labour when Conservative and Liberal Democrat peers were combined.
+- It was generally accepted none of the political parties should have a majority in the House of Lords.
+The Coalition did mean that there was a Government majority over Labour when Conservative and Liberal Democrat peers were combined.
 The Independent (Crossbench) peers still held the balance of power though many of them rarely attended.